-The Audit and Finance Committee is comprised of three directors - Mr. Zuerblis as Chair, Mr. McNeill and Mr. Lu.
-All three members of the Committee are considered financially literate.
+The Audit and Finance Committee is currently comprised of two directors - Mr. Zuerblis as Chair, and Mr. McNeill.
+Both members of the Committee are considered financially literate.
 Each of the members have held board and executive positions on behalf of several companies, and have a wealth of experience in leading and managing companies.